lawrencekgrant/vscode-cql/README.md

 # CQL support for VS Code

 ## This is a language extension for the Cassandra CQL language.
-This is an addon for working with Cassandra CQL.
+This is an extension for working with Cassandra CQL.
 This extension supports syntax highlighting.
 Table definitions found will allow intellisense to work.
 This extension will find symbols for tables and columns.
 All keywords have intellisense.
 There are snippets for basic CQL statements.

 Currently Supports:
  - Syntax Highlighting